wp-plugins/wp-flybox/readme.txt

 = 3.0 =
 * Completely rewrote code.
 * Added vimeo tab.
-* Added caching on twitter, vimeo,deviant art and instagram tabs.
+* Added caching on twitter, vimeo, deviant art and instagram tabs.
 * Added option to have slide out boxes slideout to edge of screen or edge of tabs.
+* Added more support for IE browsers.

 = 2.1.3 =
 * Bug Fixes